aimeeschwab-mccoy/aimeeschwab-mccoy/README.md

 Hello!
-My name is Aimee, and I'm a statistics professor and data science content developer.
-I teach classes and create online content for statistics, biostatistics, data science, and machine learning.
+My name is Aimee, and I'm a fomer statistics professor turned data science content developer and educator.
+I create online content for statistics, biostatistics, data science, and machine learning.

 Some of my projects include: